Working together for the future of Britain’s elm population

 This accessible, public database records the current state of the elm population.

-You log an elm by uploading photographs of the tree (leaves, bark, shape) with its location and as much other information as possible on the Great British Elm Search map.
+You can log an elm by uploading photographs of the tree (leaves, bark, shape) with its location and as much other information as possible on the Great British Elm Search map.
+Once logged, there will be a delay while the submission is verified by one of our volunteers.

 Please include photos, we cannot verify your submission without them.